NVIDIA/hpc-container-maker/docs/building_blocks.md

 __Parameters__

+- __alternatives__: Boolean flag to specify whether to configure alternatives for `python` and `python-config` (if `devel` is enabled).
+RHEL-based 8.x distributions do not setup `python` by [default](https://developers.redhat.com/blog/2019/05/07/what-no-python-in-red-hat-enterprise-linux-8/).
+The default is False.

 - __devel__: Boolean flag to specify whether to also install the Python development headers and libraries.
 The default is False.